jsndyks/veloclubdevis/update4.md

 This also needs fixing please.

 Actually I have just noticed that the side panels look OK on the jersey itself, but are wrong on the side panel inset.
 _This inconsistency is pretty confusing_.
-See below.
+See annotated image below.

 <img width="50%" src="PRIMALdesigns/visJersey.longSleeve.sidePanels.annotated.png"/>